MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - This feature is being gradually rolled out across regions and might not be available in your region.

 Business approvals templates as part of the Approvals Kit provide no-code templates that are built on top of Microsoft Power Platform components.
-Your organization can use these templates to accelerate the speed at which it creates sophisticated approvals workflows that include conditional branching, delegation, administrative overrides, and more.
+Use these templates to accelerate the speed at which your organization creates sophisticated approvals workflows that include conditional branching, delegation, administrative overrides, and more.
 Since the templates are no-code, almost anyone in your organization can use them to meet your approval needs.

 ![Business approvals templates screenshot](media/business-approvals-templates.png)

 Organizations often need approvals for key business processes.
-These processes could include expense reporting, time sheet management, business travel requests, procurement orders and sales discounts as examples.
+These processes might include expense reporting, time sheet management, business travel requests, procurement orders and sales discounts.

 With Power Platform, you can automate approvals needs by combining components from [Power Apps](https://make.powerapps.com) and [Power Automate](https://make.powerautomate.com).
-However, as the complexity of your approvals increases, so does your configuration and need to assemble multiple low code components together.
+As the complexity of your approvals increases, so does your configuration and need to assemble multiple low code components together.
 The business approvals templates are available with as a configured collection of components and tools that are designed to help organizations automate their approvals processes quickly.

-These templates cover some of the typical requirements in most organizations, including:
+These templates cover many of the typical requirements in most organizations, including:

 - The ability to configure multi-stage approvals
 - Delegate others to approve